nkululek0/password-manager/README.md

-# Safe Store password manager
+# Safe Store
+: a password manager, that utilises a database to store information opposed to storing it locally on a computer